parisfreire/magic-eight-ball/README.md

 Manual deployment
 ---------------

-You can run by hand the front-end application deploying it on a Apache/Nginx copying the files under the **magic-eight-ball-frontend/build** directory.
+You can run by hand the front-end application deploying it on a Apache/Nginx copying the files under the following directory:

+ **magic-eight-ball-frontend/build**

 The back-end app can be deployed running a simple Java jar.

 ```
-java -jar **magic-eight-ball-backend/build/libs/magic-eight-ball-backend-0.1.war**
+java -jar magic-eight-ball-backend/build/libs/magic-eight-ball-backend-0.1.war
 ```